AndreHjulstrom/Investing-simulator/README.md

 - The second list is the compounded sum of all share purchases done at every point in time based on the first list.

 To better explain this, here is an example:
-Given the investment amount 500$ we buy 50 shares in month 1, 100 shares in month 2, 33 shares in month 3 and 50 shares in month 4, this could be expressed in a list:
+Given the investment amount 500$ we buy

+50 shares in month 1
+100 shares in month 2
+33 shares in month 3
+50 shares in month 4

+This could be expressed in a list:

 [50, 100, 33, 50]